SMByC/ThRasE/docs/README.md

 ![](img/editing.gif)

-Each view has an editing tool, there are three options to edit; pixels, lines or polygons.
+Each view has an editing tool, there are four options to edit; pixels, lines, polygons and freehand.
 Each tool has a maximum of 20 actions to do undo or redo.
 You can use any view for edit, but always the image to edit is the thematic selected even if it is not showing in the view.

 ## Navigation